Understanding Inheritance and Composition in PHP Object-Oriented Programming

 $dog->bark(); // Outputs: Rex says woof.

 This approach works well when the relationship genuinely matches "a dog is an animal".
 The inheritance chain reflects real-world categorisation, and the code duplication avoided is genuine.
+If you are exploring when to structure classes this way, a practical guide on PHP OOP and when to use classes covers this decision in more detail.

 What Composition Is in PHP